project-open-data/project-open-data.github.io/catalog.md

 * Dataset description (description)
 * URL to the dataset (accessURL or webService)

-The page must be populated from the machine-readable catalog file (e.g. data.xml or data.json) following the [specification](/schema/) described above.
+The page must be populated from the machine-readable catalog file (e.g. data.xml or data.json) following the [Project Open Data metadata schema](/v1.1/schema/) described above.
 Agencies are encouraged to add functionality to assist end-user discoverability.
 Additional functions might be sorting, filtering or paging to help make a more digestible list.
 Agencies are also encouraged to add more to the standard schema which might further assist end-user discoverability and usability (e.g. thumbnails).

 Version 1.1 Update
 ------------------